Connextstrategy/Electric-Vehicles-In-Washington-State/README.md

 ## Python Rutgers Bootcamp Challenge "Project Three"  - Electric Vehicles In State of Washington

-This activity is broken down into multiple deliverables to makes progress towards developing a full-stack data visualization web application that allows users to interactively explore a dataset.
+This activity is broken down into multiple deliverables which makes progress towards developing a full-stack data visualization web application that allows users to interactively explore a dataset.

 ## Description